Shamil-B/Cryptosystems/README.md

 # Cryptosystems

-This project is a python implementation of three Cryptosystems namely Affine, Transposition and RSA Encryptions.
+This project is my python implementation of three Cryptosystems namely Affine, Transposition and RSA Encryptions.

 ## Affine Encryption